 The question then becomes, what is the definition of "privacy?"

 Even though these records are not readily accessible to the public, the idea that they are actually accessible to anyone at all becomes a great concern for many clients.
 Some clients are afraid that they might have to pay higher fees if their insurance company finds out they are depressive.
 Others just do not feel comfortable with the idea that anyone can look at their records, regardless of the exact information shared.

 Erica, age 38, was diagnosed as being schizophrenic.
 She learned about the database from an article on the internet.
 Erica developed extremely paranoid delusions in which the government was watching her every move.
 Obviously, the knowledge of the new database worsened her condition, and eventually, she refused to attend sessions because she believed that I worked for the people who were after her.

 Although Erica is an extreme case, I have also heard from other clients who know about the database that they do not feel their interests are being considered.
 Because of this, the therapist-client relationship becomes strained and some serious and essential information is not shared during a session.

 Think of your clients.
 How would they react if they knew of the nationwide database?

-For example, the confidential records of thousands of patients were stolen from the University of Washington Medical Center in 2001, and in Philadelphia, at the Drexel University College of Medicine's database 5,000 neurosurgery patients records were accessed last year.
+For example, the confidential records of thousands of patients were stolen from the University of Washington Medical Center in 2001.
+And in Philadelphia, from the Drexel University College of Medicine's database, 5,000 neurosurgery patients records were accessed last year.
 Even Microsoft and the Pentagon, with state of the art computer security systems, were recently victims of hackers.